isomerpages/moh-upec/_our-work/PEC Data & Analysis/Overview.md

 evaluate performance metrics such as compression quality, and discover opportunities for improvement in pre-hospital care specifically for cardiac arrest.</p>
-<p>The team churns out annual OHCA data report that presents and a reflection
+<p>The team produces an annual OHCA data report that is disseminated widely.
-of the number of years' worth of OHCA case burden, response rate and outcomes such as Utstein survival rate and the rate of OHCA survival-to-discharge in Singapore.
+It contains OHCA data for over a decade.
+Data points include OHCA case burden, response rate and outcomes such as Utstein survival rate and the rate of OHCA survival-to-discharge in Singapore.
 Please view these annual reports under "Resources".</p>
 <p></p>
 <p></p>